yezkez10/tp/docs/UserGuide.md

   `No patients found!`
 * Invalid input: `find_nric S123v456X`
     * Output (failure, wrong NRIC format): <br>
-    `Invalid command format!
+    `Invalid command format!` <br>
-    NRICs should contain 7 digits, with S or T at the beginning and a letter at the end`
+    `NRICs should contain 7 digits, with S or T at the beginning and a letter at the end`

 ### Finding appointment by patient name or date: `find_appt`